 How do you get oil-based primer out of a paint sprayer?

+To get oil-based primer out of a paint sprayer, you need to clean your sprayer using mineral spirits or other appropriate solvent.
 The process is very similar to priming or flushing out storage fluids, as you’re letting the suction tubes take in the cleanser, then running the machine until the outtake tube dispenses clean solvent.

 Conclusion